-The COVID-19 pandemic, 2020-
+The COVID-19 pandemic, 2020-2023

-Also known as the coronavirus pandemic, COVID-19 is an ongoing global pandemic and one of the deadliest in history.
-It was first identified in late 2019 in Wuhan, China.
-It was declared a 'Public Health Emergency of International Concern' by the World Health Organisation in late January 2020 and later declared a pandemic.
-As of 31 December 2021, the cumulative total of confirmed infections was almost 300 million people globally.
+Also known as the coronavirus pandemic, COVID-19 was one of the deadliest global pandemics in history.
+First identified in late 2019 in Wuhan, China, it was declared a 'Public Health Emergency of International Concern' by the World Health Organisation ('WHO') in late January 2020 and later declared a pandemic.
+As of November 2023, the cumulative total of confirmed infections was over 770 million people globally.
 However, due to limited or ineffective testing and incomplete recording of data in several countries, actual cases may have been considerably higher.
-More than 5 million people had died from the virus, with numbers continuing to rise.
+Around 7 million people had died from the virus by November 2023, with numbers still rising, although in May 2023 the WHO declared that the disease was no longer a global threat.

 After falling by more than 15% during the first quarter of 2020, global stockmarkets subsequently staged a strong recovery after global governments and central banks responded with a range of significant initiatives, including cutting interest rates and providing liquidity and support packages to businesses and workers.
 The announcement and subsequent rolling out of vaccines in late 2020 aided the market recovery, but this was not uniform: the US stockmarket, largely led by a strong appetite for technology-related investments, had recovered all of its losses by the end of 2020 and was attaining all-time highs again.
-In contrast, the UK stockmarket had not recovered to prepandemic levels by the end of 2021, continuing to be impacted by sectors hit hard by the pandemic.
+In contrast, the UK stockmarket had only just recovered to pre-pandemic levels by the end of 2022, almost three years after it began to unfold.